AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/google-calendar-modules.md

   </tr>
   <tr>
    <td>Event name</td>
-   <td> <p> Enter or map a name for the event. </p> <p>Note: If you have selected Quick add in the Create an event field, you can include the date and time of the event, and Workfront Fusion creates the event for that date and time.
+   <td> <p> Enter or map a name for the event. </p> <p>Note: If you have selected [!UICONTROL Quick add] in the [!UICONTROL Create an event] field, you can include the date and time of the event, and [!DNL Workfront Fusion] creates the event for that date and time.
 Example: <code>Appointment at Capitol Hill on June 3rd 10am-10:25am</code>.
-If you selected Quick add but do not include a date and time in the event name, the event is created from the current time and lasts an hour.</p> </td>
+If you selected [!UICONTROL Quick add] but do not include a date and time in the event name, the event is created from the current time and lasts an hour.</p> </td>
   </tr>
   <tr>
    <td>All day event</td>